mistydemeo/tigerbrew/share/doc/homebrew/Python-for-Formula-Authors.md

 ```ruby
 depends_on :python if MacOS.version <= :snow_leopard
 ```
-No explicit Python dependency is needed on recent OS versions since /usr/bin is always in `PATH` for Homebrew formulæ; on Leopard and older, the python in `PATH` is used if it's at least version 2.7, or else Homebrew's python is installed.
+No explicit Python dependency is needed on recent OS versions since /usr/bin is always in `PATH` for Tigerbrew formulæ; on Leopard and older, the python in `PATH` is used if it's at least version 2.7, or else Tigerbrew's python is installed.

-Formulæ for apps that require Python 3 **should** declare an unconditional dependency on `:python3`, which will cause the formula to use the first python3 discovered in `PATH` at install time (or install Homebrew's if there isn't one).
-These apps **must** work with the current Homebrew python3 formula.
+Formulæ for apps that require Python 3 **should** declare an unconditional dependency on `:python3`, which will cause the formula to use the first python3 discovered in `PATH` at install time (or install Tigerbrew's if there isn't one).
+These apps **must** work with the current Tigerbrew python3 formula.

 ## Installing

 Applications should be installed to `libexec`.
-This prevents the app's Python modules from contaminating the system site-packages, which is important so that pip doesn't try to manage Homebrew-installed packages and because applications' Python dependencies should not be installed to an importable prefix (see below) so `import` won't work anyway.
+This prevents the app's Python modules from contaminating the system site-packages, which is important so that pip doesn't try to manage Tigerbrew-installed packages and because applications' Python dependencies should not be installed to an importable prefix (see below) so `import` won't work anyway.

 In your formula's `install` method, first set the `PYTHONPATH` environment variable to your package's libexec site-packages directory with:
 ```ruby